romana/rlog/README.md

                     is written.
 By default (if this variable is not defined) the log output is simply written to stderr.
                     Default: Not set - meaning that output goes to stderr.
+* RLOG_LOG_STREAM:  Use this to direct the log output to a different output stream, instead of stderr.
+This accepts two different
+                    values: "stderr" or "stdout".
+If a LOG file is defined via the RLOG_LOG_FILE variable then the output is sent to the file and the values of this variable is ignored.
+                    Default: Not set - meaning the output goes to stderr.

 Please note!
 If these environment variables have incorrect or misspelled values then they will be silently ignored and a default value will be used.